cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 ![gemini 12 flight plan that looks like a spreadsheet](gemini_12_flight_plan.jpg)

-_I took this picture of an exhibit at Adler Planetarium in Chicago of a Gemini 12 flight plan._
+_I took this picture of an exhibit at Adler Planetarium in Chicago of a Gemini 12 flight plan.
+Not the same thing as an EVA timeline, but the structure is similar._

 ![apollo 17 timeline that looks like a spreadsheet with insets](./apollo-17-timeline.png)